#Reading And Writing To Files in Go

 Now that we’ve covered reading from files in Go, it’s time to look at creating and writing to our own files!

-In order to write content to files using Go, we’ll again have to leverage the
+In order to write content to files using Go, we’ll use the os package.

-module.
-We’ll first have to construct a byte array that represents
+We’ll first have to construct a byte array that represents the content we

 mydata := []byte("all my data I want to write to a file")

-Once we have constructed this byte array, we can then call ioutil.WriteFile()
+Once we have constructed this byte array, we can then call os.WriteFile()

-// the WriteFile method returns an error if unsuccessful
+// WriteFile creates the file and returns an error if unsuccessful

 if err != nil {